muldjord/skyscraper/README.md

 #### Version 2.3.3 (in progress, unreleased)
 * Added 'hue' effect which changes the hue of the image
 * Added 'saturation' effect which changes the color saturation of the image
+* Added 'colorize' effect which renders the image using one hue
 * Optimized search passes a bit
 * Re-added platform checking on 'screenscraper' and added all arcade platforms as aliases
 * Added layer render 'mode' attribute ('overlay', 'colordodge', 'hardlight' and so on)